Why Your Phone Keeps Dropping Calls and How to Fix It

 - The SIM card is damaged.
 To check this, open the SIM card holder (using a special tool or a paperclip) and inspect the card.
 If there’s any visible damage, this is almost certainly the source of your trouble.
 Things you might want to look for are bends, cracks, chips, or scratches.
 If your Verizon phone is still covered under warranty, you may get a new card for free.
 If not, you’ll have to pay for a new one.

 - Try turning the phone on and off again.
-It may be a problem with the cached memory–people don’t turn off their phones very often, so you might have a big cache of memory.
+It may be a problem with the cached memory.
+Since people don’t turn off their phones very often, you might have a big cache of memory.
 By restarting your phone, you clear most of that away.

 - Similarly, check to see how many apps are operating on your Verizon phone.
 If you have twenty or thirty apps running in the background that you’ve forgotten about, that can put a real strain on the phone’s memory, and lead to problems.

-- Keep your battery charged A low battery can negatively impact your phone’s ability to get and hang onto a cell signal.
+- Keep your battery charged.
+A low battery can negatively impact your phone’s ability to get and hang onto a cell signal.

 - Increase your elevation.
 As mentioned above, anything between you and the cell tower can block the signal.
-By moving to the top floor of your home, office building or even the roof of your apartment building you reduce the chance of obstructions blocking the cell signal.
+By moving to the top floor of your home, office building, or even the roof of your apartment building you reduce the chance of obstructions blocking the cell signal.
 If you’re driving, find a high spot and park there.

 - Take the cover off your phone.